Button

 Secondary button paired with negative

-Secondary on neutral background
+Secondary with secondary neutral

-Secondary on neutral background
+Secondary neutral

-tertiary button used for account details
+Secondary neutral button used for account details

-tertiary button used in footer buttons
+Secondary neutral button used in footer buttons

 Sizes